Newborns among 16 dead in Kabul hospital attack; 24 killed in funeral bombing

 MSF confirmed in a tweet that the hospital had been attacked.
 Just hours before it had tweeted a photo of a newborn at the clinic in his mother's arms after being delivered safely by emergency caesarean section.
 Interior and health ministry officials said that mothers, nurses and children were among the dead and wounded.

 Soldiers ferried infants out of the compound, some wrapped in blood-stained blankets, and officials said 100 people were rescued, including three foreigners.
-The neighbourhood is home to many members of Afghanistan's Hazara community, a mostly Shia Muslim minority that has been attacked by Sunni militants from Islamic State in the past, including at a Kabul ceremony commemorating the death of one of its leaders in March.
+The neighbourhood is home to many of Afghanistan's Hazara community, a mostly Shia Muslim minority that has been attacked by Sunni militants from Islamic State in the past, including at a March ceremony commemorating the death of one of its leaders.

-Rights group Amnesty International condemned both attacks.
-"The unconscionable war crimes in Afghanistan today, targeting a maternity hospital and a funeral, must awaken the world to the horrors civilians continue to face," the group tweeted.
-"There must be accountability for these grave crimes."

 Countries including the United Kingdom, Germany, Turkey and Pakistan released statements condemning the violence.
 Last week, security forces killed and arrested several members of an Islamic State cell that authorities said was responsible for several attacks in Kabul including one on a Sikh temple in March.
 A roadside blast in the capital on Monday, which wounded four civilians, was claimed by the group.

-Afghanistan is also facing violence around the country from the Taliban, even as the United States tries to usher in peace talks after signing a troop withdrawal agreement in February with the militants.
-The Taliban say they are holding back from attacking urban centres and their operations are aimed at government security forces.
+Afghanistan also faces violence from the Taliban.
+The Taliban say they are refraining from attacking urban centres and their operations target government security forces.

 ALSO READ